-A disabled person may apply for a Disabled Placard if a medical doctor licensed to practice medicine, a Christian Science Practitioner listed in the Christian Science Journal, nurse practitioner (APRN), or physician's assistant (PA) certifies they have a disability, including but not limited to the following:
+A disabled person may apply for a Disabled Placard if a medical doctor licensed to practice medicine, a Christian Science Practitioner listed in the Christian Science Journal, nurse practitioner (APRN), licensed physical therapist, licensed chiropractic physician, or physician's assistant (PA) certifies they have a disability, including but not limited to the following:

 - Impairments that, regardless of cause or manifestation, confine such person to a wheelchair or cause such person to be so ambulatory disabled that he or she cannot walk two hundred feet (200 feet) without stopping to rest and includes, but is not limited to, those persons using braces or crutches, arthritics, spastics and those with pulmonary or cardiac ills who may be “semi-ambulatory”.

 - The owner of a motor vehicle with vision of not more than 20/200 with correcting glasses.

 - The owner of a motor vehicle who is so ambulatory disabled that he or she cannot walk two hundred feet (200 feet) without stopping to rest and who is seeking treatment and/or healing solely by prayer through spiritual means in the practice of religion in accordance with the creeds or tenets of the First Church of Christ, Scientist in Boston, Massachusetts.

 There are two types of Disabled Placards, Permanent and Temporary.

 Permanent Placards: Permanent placards may be issued to persons who are permanently disabled and whose permanent disability is noted on the physician’s statement.

 - All placards shall be issued directly by the local County Clerk’s office.

 - If the applicant is eligible for a distinguishing license plate, the placard shall be furnished without charge.